Porthleven photo's. Click to enlarge.

 from the “Loe” (Cornish meaning pool), Cornwall’s largest natural fresh

-water lake (lagoon).
+water lake (technically a lagoon!).
 Under the care of the National Trust the area surrounding the

 pool is open free to the public and provides an excellent variety of walks